Evaluation of LightNight – Liverpool’s annual late-night arts festival (2014-19)

 - Formative [qualitative] evaluation of the planning and cultural programming process, including engagement of event sponsors, delivery partners, artistic commissions, volunteers and subsequent development of the LightNight professional network;

-- A standardised [quantitative] evaluation of audience engagement and experience, including a review and revision of existing ‘in-house’ evaluation research instruments and the introduction of social media analysis for 2017;
+- Standardised [quantitative] evaluation(s) of audience engagement and experience including the introduction of social media analysis in 2017;

 Planning and programming processes were typically observed and analysed using an ethnographic approach, including regular scheduled interviews with Open Culture team members to review development of the programme.
 Audience feedback was collected annually during the event via an Audience Survey questionnaire, designed to collect data on audience demographics, participation patterns, motivations to participate, artistic quality and attitudinal responses to LightNight.
-A ‘sentiment analysis’ of social media posts relating to LightNight 2017 will also be undertaken.
+A ‘sentiment analysis’ of social media posts relating to LightNight was also undertaken.
 This includes for example coding Tweets posted during the event (identified using hashtags or keyword searches) according to the sentiment expressed and activity/venue attended.
 Partner organisations were also surveyed annually following the event.

 It was a pleasure to work with Open Culture, building the longitudinal evidence base for the programme and helping to secure repeat financial support for the event from Arts Council England.← Back to Research